-To core aerate your lawn, you can choose to use a:
+To aerate your lawn, you can choose to use any of the following:

-- Manual core aerator: A manual core aerator is a simple, inexpensive aeration option.
+A manual core aerator is a simple, inexpensive aeration option.
 It looks similar to a pogo stick, with a T-shaped handle, long steel body, foot bar, and two (or more) hollow tines that pierce the ground.
-Using a manual core aerator, you’ll poke holes 2 to 3 inches apart from each other all over your lawn.
+Using a manual core aerator, you’ll poke holes 2 to 3 inches apart.

-- Gas-powered, push-behind core aerator: Most homeowners choose to rent a push-behind aerator for a few hours or a day.
-Push-behind aerators look similar to lawn mowers and will do most of the muscle work for you.
-Give your lawn at least two passes, “mowing” once north to south and a second time east to west.
+Most homeowners choose to rent a push-behind aerator for a few hours or a day.
+Push-behind aerators look similar to lawnmowers and will do most of the muscle work for you.
+Give your lawn at least two passes, “mowing” north to south first and the second time east to west.

-- Tow-behind core aerator: If you have a riding mower, tow-behind aeration is a relatively hassle-free way to deeply exfoliate your lawn.
-Tow-behind aerators have hollow tines that spin like soil-filled wheels as they move across your lawn.
+If you have a riding mower, tow-behind aeration is a relatively hassle-free way to deeply exfoliate your lawn.
+Tow-behind aerators have hollow tines that spin like soil-filled wheels as they move.
 Drive your lawn tractor across your lawn in overlapping lines at the slowest engine speed, increasing the speed if conditions permit.

-Make sure you leave cores of soil on your lawn after you’ve aerated.
+- Leave the cores of soil on your lawn.
 Cores act as natural topdressing, giving your lawn a nutrient lift.

 Benefits of dethatching and aeration

-Dethatching and aeration aren’t just quick beauty fixes.
-They’ll give your lawn lasting health benefits.
+Dethatching and aeration aren’t just quick lawn beauty fixes.
+They’ll give your lawn lasting health benefits, too.